Advertiser Disclosure

 One of the greatest challenges of securing an upgrade on American Airlines is finding available seats.
 Just because you can purchase a business class seat does not mean that the seat is available for an upgrade.

-If you have ConciergeKey or Executive Platinum status with American Airlines, you’ll be able to see the availability of using systemwide upgrades or mileage upgrade awards when you search for a flight on aa.com.
+If you have ConciergeKey or Executive Platinum status with American Airlines, you can see the availability of systemwide upgrades or mileage upgrade awards when you search for a flight on aa.com.

-Others will have to call to find out if upgrade space is available and if it is possible to use miles to upgrade on a particular flight.
+Others have to call to find out if upgrade space is available and if they can use miles to upgrade on a particular flight.

-Another option to find out if upgrade space is available is to subscribe to a third-party service such as ExpertFlyer and search for C (business class) or A (first class) award space.
+Another way to find out if upgrade space is available is to subscribe to a third-party service such as ExpertFlyer and search for C (business class) or A (first class) award space.

 Upgrade Priority: Who Gets the Upgrade First?